numocash/RMM/README.md

 ## Motivation

 Money was invented to serve three main functions: store value, facilitate exchange, and serve as a unit of account.
 Outside of a few majors, the majority of currencies have failed to deliver due to inadequate governance.
-NUMO serves as a solution by achieving all three promises without being subject to the poor management of any single governmentm, central bank, or political headwind.
+NUMO serves as a solution by achieving all three promises without being subject to the poor management of any single government, central bank, or political headwind.
 Thus fufilling a fourth promise, the seperation between money and state.

 ## How it works